|

 Family Cyrillaceae

-The monotypic genus Cyrilla represents this group in the West Indies.
+The monotypic genus Cyrilla is common in the West Indies.
 It is found from the south-eastern Unites States to northern South America.
 Cyrilla racemifolia is one of the main components of Antillean montane rain forests.
-Interestingly, this plant is but a bush in temperate latitudes, but grows as a tree in the tropics.
-The common trait of all populations is that they need waterlogged soils to thrive: flooded ground in the temperate regions (hence its common name), or rain-soaked soils in the Antillean mountains.
+Interestingly, this plant is but a shrub in temperate latitudes, but grows as a tree in the tropics.
+The common trait of all populations is that they need waterlogged soils to thrive: flooded ground in the temperate regions (hence its common name), or rain-soaked soils in Caribbean mountains.

 As an interesting note, a certain swamp cyrilla in the Luquillo Mountains of Puerto Rico may be 3000 years old.